15 Behind-the-Scenes Secrets of Airline Pilots

 Eric Auxier, a captain with more than two decades of experience for a major carrier, says that most name-brand airlines prohibit taking anything into the cockpit that could serve as a distraction: no magazines, no paperbacks, no music, and no knitting.
 “We talk amongst ourselves," he says.
 "That’s all we’re legally allowed to do.”

 ”But I can’t say it never happens,” says Tim, a pilot at a major airline.
 “At present, the regulations do not officially allow it, but sleep studies have proven that short catnaps, especially when flying in the wee hours, are actually beneficial to wakefulness.
 Unfortunately, the FAA hasn't put anything in writing that allows this.”
 To avoid exhausted pilots, the FAA has instead issued a guide, FAR-117, that mandates minimum rest periods (like a full eight hours of sleep) and maximum working times for pilots—usually no more than 30 hours per week, according to Auxier.

-4. THEY’LL LET YOU LOOK AROUND IN THE COCKPIT.
+4. THEY’LL LET YOU LOOK AROUND.

 Before the plane doors are shut, Smith says many pilots are happy to offer nervous fliers and kids a peek inside the cockpit.
 “People are more than welcome to come up and say hello before pushing off,” he says.
 “90 percent of pilots love it when people do that.”